deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Sorry for the poor screenshot above in advance.

-But as we can see, our version of the formula works- and we know can now dynamically fetch a PTE address!
+But as we can see, our version of the formula works - and we know can now dynamically fetch a PTE address!
 The only question remains, how do we dynamically dereference `nt!MiGetPteAddress+0x13` with an arbitrary read?

 Read, Read, Read!
 ---